 Penrose Roots is an award-winning community garden in Luton.
-For the people who attend it helps to reduce social isolation, increase physical and emotional well-being, and develop skills that can help with finding employment,.
+For the people who attend, it helps reduce social isolation, increase physical and emotional well-being, and develop skills that can help find employment.

-Recent times have posed a huge challenge to Roots, but not a defeat.
-Whilst members were unable to attend the garden, volunteers and staff worked together to bring the garden to them.
-During Mental Health Week, lettuces with the message ‘Lettuce be kind’ were delivered, and during Loneliness Week, a tomato plant with the message, ‘Let’s have a Ketchup’ was taken to those who were experiencing isolation.
-When social distancing measures were put in place, the team held socially distanced events including a cupcake day to raise awareness of Dementia, and an award ceremony celebrating Volunteers’ week.
+During Mental Health Week, lettuces with the message ‘Lettuce be kind’ were delivered.
+During Loneliness Week, we gave a tomato plant with the message, ‘Let’s have a Ketchup’ to members experiencing isolation.
+Observing social distancing measures, the team held socially distanced events, including a cupcake day to raise awareness of Dementia and an award ceremony celebrating Volunteers’ week.

-Please support us by giving generously, and take advantage of the rewards we are offering in return.
+Please support us by giving generously and spreading the word.